Siltaar/py_idempotent_spam_test/README.md

 ### Subject

-If the subject is missing, empty or contains less than half alphabetical letters, the spam score is incremented by 1.
+If the subject is missing, empty or contains less than half ASCII characters, the spam score is incremented by 1.

 ### Recipient count

-If there is no recipient or more than 9, the spam score is incremented by 1.
+If there is no recipients or more than 9, the spam score is incremented by 1.

 ## Performance note
 In a quest for performance, I compared Python 3 and Python 2 versions of the code.
 Python 2.7 appeared to be 20% to 30% quicker than Python 3.4 in Debian stable 8.7 for a sample of 200 randomly contact@ emails of a small french software company.
 So I kept the Python 2 version.